Tanishq-Tiwari-28/biostats/README.md

 ## Future Scope
 Currently We Implemented for General set of Questions related to Data.
-We have Given an option to Upload desired CSV, but as the analysis of the CSV automatically is a dificult task for now, and might proceed with this later😊.
+We have Given an option to Upload desired CSV, but as the analysis of the CSV automatically is a dificult task for now, we might proceed with this later😊.

 ## How To Setup